China's high employment cause for short-term comfort, long-term concern

 "If people are still working but feeling poorer, that's a problem," he said.
 Wages are needed to drive more domestic consumption - another reform goal that itself drives job creation.

-The number of labor incidents related to back pay in China has jumped in the second half of the year, according to data compiled by China Labour Bulletin, a Hong Kong-based NGO that works with mainland labor rights organizations.
+The number of labour incidents related to back pay in China has jumped in the second half of the year, according to data compiled by China Labour Bulletin, a Hong Kong-based NGO that works with mainland labour rights organisations.

 It has recorded 259 such incidents in the media since July, compared with 148 for the first six months of the year, although it is fairly certain there are more incidents than appeared in press and social media, spokesman Geoffrey Crothall said.